rajharsh72/Diabetic-Retinopathy-with-fine-tuning-and-Transfer-Learning/README.md

 # 2. Things done in this repository.
     •	I’ve used the pre-trained models i.e. VGG-19 , MobileNet v2 , ResNet50 , VGG-16 on the dataset containing the Iris Images having various abnormalities
         like Glucomatic or having Achrima.
+        I've added some more CNN layers i.e. Inception layer and Global Average Pooling
     •	I’ve compared the accuracy , loss and Mean Absolute Error of all the different models.